Become a Volunteer

 - Do not put toys in the kennels, as this clogs the drains.

-This policy is not all inclusive.
+This policy is not all-inclusive.
 Staff reserves the right to add to this list if any other policies are found to be needed.
-Failure to follow these policies can result in you being asked to leave or your volunteer status to be revoked.
+Failure to follow these policies can result in you being asked to leave or your volunteer status being revoked.
 We enjoy the public being part of our facilities and bringing happiness to our animals.
 Adherence to these policies will allow for all of us to work together for the betterment of the animals and our community.